 How to Protect Your Own Hustle & Mind

-The goal isn’t to become a cynical hater, but a discerning observer.
+The "bootstrapped" badge is a powerful signal—but only when it's real.
+The larpers have co-opted it to sell courses, build audiences, and crush genuine competitors.
+The goal isn't to become a cynical hater, but a discerning observer.
 The entrepreneurial landscape is filled with both genuine heroes and compelling actors.
 Learning to tell the difference is a critical skill for protecting your time, money, and mental health.
-It’s about reclaiming the meaning of “bootstrapped” from the larpers and recognizing true hustle in all its messy, unglamorous glory.
+It's about reclaiming the meaning of "bootstrapped" from the larpers and recognizing true hustle in all its messy, unglamorous glory.

 If you're tired of decoding the fiction and want to systematically learn to separate the real from the fabricated, start with our foundational guide: Apprendre à Détecter.